SimplySphere/simplysphere.github.io/stepper.md

 ## Motivating Questions + Objective
 - How can I **rotate a scanner smoothly in two independent directions using stepper motors**?
 - How do I design a structure that fits **two steppers inside a sphere** without collisions or instability?
-- How can I demonstrate my CAD in a way that inspires others and promotes this idea?
+- How can I design and present my CAD work in a way that inspires others to replicate or improve this idea?

-**Objective:**
+**Objective:** Create a mechanism that lets a **scanner** rotate smoothly on **two independent axes** using **two stepper motors** inside a sphere and base.
+This type of setup is called a **gimbal**, a structure that enables controlled rotation.
+Inspired by **ball turrets from Star Wars**, I am adapting the idea into a fully spherical form that others can study, understand, and rebuild.

 ---